 Hiking Le Morne Brabant

-This half day hike is one of the most popular hikes on the island and will give you spectacular ocean views.
-This mountain is also a cultural landmark, and it used to be a refuge for runaway slaves.
+This half-day hike is one of the most iconic on the island, offering spectacular views over the turquoise ocean.
+The mountain is also a significant cultural landmark, once serving as a refuge for runaway slaves.

 Seven Coloured Earths of Chamarel